grebes15/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?
 * What is a commit?
 What makes a good commit message?
 * What is a merge conflict?

+Adding a little something more to this file for release 2 of the assignment.